The best and most important aspect of having a toddler is teaching easy skills without realizing they are learning!

 If you are prepared emotionally for 2 am earworms, I strongly recommended using music to encourage learning as a great math activity.

 All music is actually math in disguise.
-You have bars and count into choruses or verses and the beats are brought together by numbers.
+You have bars and count into choruses or verses, and numbers bring the beats together.

 There are great nursery rhymes that involve using numbers out there and can easily be found on YouTube.